mylena28/SpiralHexSphere/README.md

 ## License

-This code was developed for doctoral research in microhydrodynamics at Villanova University.
 Please contact the author before reuse or redistribution.